VivDue/Automated_PCB_based_Circuit_Reconstruction/README.md

 td.show(layer_images, None, net_list)
 ```

+### Dataset Preprocessing
+To convert the FPIC-Datasets annotations into YOLOv8-Format our `S3A_yolo_converter` is used.
+The converter can be found in it's own repository.
+It does annotation conversion, Image-to-Patch splitting and HSI-CLAHE preprocessing.

 ### Component Detection

 To predict the bounding boxes of components in an image using YOLO, you can use the `predict_file()` method.
 This method works as follows: